pixi-loopkit/docs/docs/loops.md

 1. The redraw rate is roughly 60fps (frames per second) - good enough to create a fluid animation.
 At 120 frames that we've specified, we have twice the time, thus two seconds.
 1. By default loopkit assumes 60 frames per loop, but you can change that on init as well as on the fly!
 You will be picking the exact frame count based on how quickly you want your thing to animate, and also, if that's your goal, taking into consideration the size of the resulting GIF.
+1. The first param, `g`, is just a pointer to `kit.graphics` so that you can do your drawing straight onto the canvas.
-1. The `frame` variable that gets passed into the `onFrame` callback is a normalized value that always goes from 0 to 1 regardless of how many frames our loop has.
+1. The second param `frame` is a normalized value that always goes from 0 to 1 regardless of how many frames our loop has.
 So, for example, if our loop is 60 frames, 0 will correspond to the first frame, and 1 will correspond to the 59th frame (60th frame is the first frame of the next loop).
-1. The first param, `g`, is just a pointer to `kit.graphics` so that you can do your drawing straight onto the canvas.

 # A continuous loop